qis/windows/development.md

   ☐ Always show Error List if build finishes with errors ☐ Warn user when the project location is not trusted
 + Build and Run
-  On Run, when build or deployment error occur: Do not launch
+  On Run, when projects are out of date: Always build On Run, when build or deployment error occur: Do not launch

 Source Control